 The Unaju (eel served over rice with sauce) I had this time is 5,000 yen.

 The crispy grilled eel tastes different from the steamed one eaten in Kanto.

-They generously showed me their big rice-cooking pot that has been descended from generation to generation to always serve freshly-cooked rice to customers.
+They generously showed me their big rice-cooking pot that has been passed down from generation to generation to always serve freshly-cooked rice to customers.

-For those who are tight on budget, they also serve Unadon (eel bowl) at 1,400 yen.
-Enjoy the sophisticated taste of eel which have been loved by great men of letters.
+For those who are on a tight budget, they also serve Unadon (eel bowl) at 1,400 yen.
+Enjoy the sophisticated taste of eel which have been enjoyed by some of the area's literary greats.

 Address: 2-3-5 Motokaji-cho, Shingu-shi, Wakayama

 Hours: 11:00 - 15: 00, 17: 00 - 21: 00 (Closed on Mondays)

 7 A short trip to Dorokyo, a place best suitable for activities

 When you've satisfied your palate, why don’t you enjoy a trip to Dorokyo Gorge, located near Shingu City, for some fun activities?
 The gorge comes in at a length of 31 km, and you can enjoy the entirety of it in a water jet boat, going down the clear stream of the emerald green river and enjoying the beautiful scenery, including seeing some oddly-shaped rocks and Boshi-no-taki Falls on the way.

 Driving a rental car is the easiest way to get to "Dorokyo Meguri-no Sato Kumanogawa River", the boarding point for the water jet boat tour, but you can also take a bus to get there.